widdix/aws-cf-templates/wordpress/README.md

 ![Architecture](./wordpress-ha.png?raw=true "Architecture")

 ## Installation Guide
-1. This templates depends on our [`vpc-*azs.yaml`](../vpc/) template.
-WordPress will use 2 AZs only. <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=vpc-2azs&templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates/vpc/vpc-2azs.yaml">Launch Stack</a>
+1. This templates depends on our [`vpc-*azs.yaml`](../vpc/) template. <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=vpc-2azs&templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates/vpc/vpc-2azs.yaml">Launch Stack</a>
 1. Create an ACM certificate for your domain name within the region you want to launch your stack in.
 Copy the ARN of the certificate.
 This is for the ELB.
 1. Create another ACM certificate for your domain in region `us-east-1`.
 Copy the ARN of the certificate.
 This is for CloudFront (note: [CloudFront only supports ACM certificates in us-east-1](https://docs.aws.amazon.com/acm/latest/userguide/acm-services.html))
 1. <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=wordpress-ha&templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates/wordpress/wordpress-ha.yaml">Launch Stack</a>